Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 052 : August 30, 2018

-**Today's Progress** :  Started studying the second chapter of the book "Artiﬁcial Intelligence and Games", also wrote a medium article about Working with time, How Dynamic Time Warping Works
+**Today's Progress** :  Continued with the study of the second chapter of the book "Artiﬁcial Intelligence and Games", also wrote a medium article about Working with time, How Dynamic Time Warping Works

 **Thoughts** : I am learning new things day by day.